um-grex/grex-docs/content/english/connecting/mfa.md

 ## Important Notices
 ---

-- **We plan for MFA to become mandatory for all Grex users in October 2023.**
+- **As of January 9, 2024  MFA is enforced for all UManitoba/Grex users.**
 - We appreciate your attention to this matter and encourage you to enroll at your earliest convenience to ensure a smooth transition.
 Should you have any questions or require further assistance, please don't hesitate to reach out to your local HPC team.
 - If some of your work relies on unattended connections or automations that may be disrupted by MFA, we ask that you do not enroll yet, and instead [contact us](mailto:support@tech.alliancecan.ca) for technical support, so that we can work with you on a solution.
 - Please note that enrolling in MFA for Grex, makes MFA active and enforced also on the Alliance National systems as well, and vice versa.
 If this does not work for you, please [contact us](mailto:support@tech.alliancecan.ca).